jquery/jquery-migrate/warnings.md

 **Solution**: Replace any use of `jQuery.parseJSON` with `JSON.parse`.

+### JQMIGRATE: jQuery.isNumeric() should not be called on constructed objects

+**Cause**: The intended use case of `jQuery.isNumeric` is to see if its argument is either already a number, or a string that can be converted to a number.
+In jQuery 3.0 some edge cases changed to not return the same values.
+In particular, a constructed object (one created with `new MyObject()`) that contains a `.toString()` method is never considered to be numeric, even if that method returns a string that could be converted to a number.
+Please do not taunt this method.

+**Solution**: Either use a different test for being numeric, or call the object's `.toString()` method before calling the jQuery method: `jQuery.isNumeric( myObject.toString() )`.

 ### JQMIGRATE: jQuery.unique is deprecated; use jQuery.uniqueSort

 **Cause**: The fact that `jQuery.unique` sorted its results in DOM order was surprising to many who did not read the documentation carefully.
 As of jQuery 3.0 this function is being renamed to make it clear.